PropertyUX/nubot/README.md

 - Replace logger with Winston, integrated with Morgan for Express logs.
 - Unify docs for Nubot, Playbook, Pretend, Conditioner.
 - Update Roadmap with selected Hubot Evolution features (like multiple adapter support).

+## Fixes

+- Re-instate `check` as yargs command to dry-run config
+- Add timeout for adapter connection and log error

 ## License